mat-1/repl-talk-api/README.md

 The roles the user has set on their profile.
 + `bio`
 The short description written by a user on their profile.
-+ `organization`
-The organization that the user is a part of.
-This can be None.
-See *Organization*
 + `first_name`
 What the user set as their first name in their profile
 + `last_name`